Ming11110/NestedBD/README.md

 └── NestedBD
     ├── BD
     ├── build.xml
+    ├── lib
+    ├── fxtemplates
     ├── scripts
     ├── scripts_plots
     └── ...
 ```

-**Build the add-on**
+### Build the add-on
 Run the add-on build from the `NestedBD` root directory:
 ```
 cd NestedBD
 ant addon
 ```

-**Check build output**
+### Check build output

-If build is successful, you should be able to find the zip file named `BD.addon.zip` contain the package under `/beast2/build/dist/`.
+If the build is successful, the add-on zip will be created at:
-You can use the following command to check whether such file exist:
+- `NestedBD/build/dist/`

+The file name follows the pattern `<packageName>.v<packageVersion>.zip` (e.g., `NestedBD.v1.9.6.zip`)

+You can verify it with:
 ```
-test -f beast2/build/dist/BD.addon.zip && echo "$FILE exists."
+ls -1 build/dist/*.zip
 ```

 ### Installation
 NestedBD is implemented as a BEAST2 package, and requires beast2 installation to run.
 This version of NestedBD is currently compatible with beast 2.7.

 #### Installing BEAST2
 Please follow the instruction on http://www.beast2.org/ and download the BEAST2 version for your operating system.
 Note that this is different to download and build source code of beast2 from GitHub repository.